Securing Router Console Line Access: Best Practices

 • Change Passwords: Periodically change console line passwords and access credentials.
 Implement a password change policy to ensure regular updates.

-You may also like to read -- Configuring Router ACLs in Packet Tracer
+You may also like to read -- Configuring SSH on a Router in Packet Tracer

 9. Disable Unused Ports